|Cobar Water Board|

 Cobar Water Board would like to notify the current minor users and prospective future minor users of the charges for the relevant financial year, these charges are displayed in the Minor Consumer Agreement below.

-A full and comprehensive report of the Board's activities may be viewed in its Annual Report by accessing the link below.
+A full and comprehensive report of the Board's activities may be viewed in its Annual Reports by accessing the links below.

 Under Section 125(1) of the Government Information (Public Access) Act, the Cobar Water Board must, within 4 months after the end of each reporting year, also prepare an Annual Report on the agency's obligations under this Act for submission to the Minister responsible for the agency.
-A copy of this Annual Report is also available for perusal by accessing the link below.
+A copy of these Annual Reports are also available for perusal by accessing the links below.

 There are usually 4 meetings of the Cobar Water Board held annually, generally on the second Thursday of the month commencing March on a quarterly basis in the Council Chambers.